Tanvas touch lets you feel your touchscreen at CES

 You might be familiar with ordinary haptic feedback.
 Smartphones use it to help make typing on a touchscreen feel more tangible.
 When you touch the flat screen, the key you pressed vibrates slightly to give the impression that you're pressing a physical button.
 After extensive research at Northwestern University, TanvasTouch technology refines that same idea so that if you scroll your finger across your iPad, you can actually tell the difference between corduroy and silk.

 Though I'm excited by the idea, I wasn't impressed by the demo at CES.
-I scrolled my finger across the screen -- a repurposed Nexus 9 -- on surfaces supposed to resemble wooden bridges, cobblestone, and grass.
-I could certainly feel a difference between each -- the area of each vibration has been shrunk so that grass feels grainy thanks to all of the tiny feedback centers.
+I scrolled my finger across the screen (a repurposed Nexus 9 tablet) on surfaces supposed to resemble wooden bridges, cobblestone, and grass.
+I could certainly feel a difference between each.
+The area of each vibration was shrunk, for instance, so that grass feels grainy thanks to all of the tiny feedback centers.

-Tanvas is rolling out the tech now -- it could be implemented into anything with a touchscreen, or even put on top of flat surfaces like tables.
+Tanvas is rolling out the tech now, and it could be implemented into anything with a touchscreen, or even put on top of flat surfaces like tables.
 Other than shopping, the tech could increase immersion in games or even help the visually impaired.